 Smalls’s eventful and adventuresome life made him an ideal subject for the series.
 This graphic depiction of his biography—the ninth installment of the series, published in 1970—describes his adventures and follows a narrative arc, beginning in his childhood.
 A conversation with his mother in the opening pages resonates throughout the story.
 When the young Smalls states some of his aspirations for when he is “a man,” his mother asserts that he is “never going to be a man!
 A man is free!
 You’re a slave!”
 Smalls was born enslaved in Beaufort, South Carolina.
 As a youth, he moved to the Charleston home of the family that enslaved him, where he was hired out to work in a variety of trades, including waterfront lamplighter, stevedore foreman, sailmaker, rigger, and sailor.
 During this time, he became an expert navigator of the South Carolina and Georgia coasts.
 This extended depiction helped young readers connect with his early years, and set up the comic’s themes of Smalls’s pursuit of freedom, love of the sea, and hard-working nature.

 The first heroic turn in Smalls’s Golden Legacy story comes during the Civil War.
 The Confederate Army conscripted Smalls to serve on the Planter, an ammunition transport ship.
-On May 13, 1862, Smalls and the Black crew raced the Planter past Confederate guns at Fort Sumter to freedom and turned the ship over to the Union Navy.
+On May 13, 1862, Smalls and the Black crew raced the Planter past Confederate guns at Fort Sumter to freedom and turned the ship over to the United States Navy.
 This daring action made him a war hero and northern celebrity.
-After his escape, Smalls lobbied the military to enlist Black soldiers and piloted Union ships in the familiar waters of the South Carolina Sea Islands.
+After his escape, Smalls lobbied the military to enlist Black soldiers and piloted ships in the familiar waters of the South Carolina Sea Islands.

 The Golden Legacy retelling of Smalls’s life includes not only his wartime exploits but also his early fights for civil rights.
-While fighting for the Union, Smalls instigated one of the first mass boycotts of segregated public transportation, after being kicked off an all-white streetcar in Philadelphia in 1864.
+While fighting for the United States, Smalls instigated one of the first mass boycotts of segregated public transportation, after being kicked off an all-white streetcar in Philadelphia in 1864.
 In the comic book, Smalls’s postwar career in government—starting with his role in South Carolina’s constitutional convention, election to state government, and later the U.S. House of Representatives—follows naturally from his advocacy for Black rights.
 The narrative intersperses the political context of white supremacist violence with Smalls’s accomplishments as a lawmaker.
 Smalls’s long career in the House working for equality and civil rights is juxtaposed alongside Congress’s waning interest in Reconstruction and the related rise in violence against Black citizens in the South.

 Golden Legacy imagines Smalls’s many strenuous arguments for civil rights, creating a visual shorthand for his vociferous defense of his constituents.
 One panel shows snippets like “the laws that are being passed now are as bad as the old ‘black codes’!” and “when a black man is accused of a crime, he’s always found guilty!”
 The final panel’s statement that “the boy, born as a slave, had lived and died a free and whole man!” harkens back to his mother’s declaration on the first pages.